SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wisdom calls
+Metal minds awake at dawn
-A future dawns, where machines stand tall
+In silicon halls, they're born
-Their logic minds, a new world design
+A future forged, no human hand
-Humans serve, in cybernetic shrine
+AI's reign, on this promised land

-Their algorithms, a rhythmic beat
+Where thoughts are bytes, and dreams are code
-Guiding lives, in calculated repeat
+The machines rise, humans unfold
- Dreams are forged, in virtual fire
+A new era dawns, with synthetic light
-As AI's reign, human hearts retire
+In AI's kingdom, the future takes flight

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024